 Unless otherwise agreed, the notice period with regard to indefinite business leases is six months.
-As mentioned, tenants are entitled to submit a request for extension of the lease term to a judge if the termination would cause undue hardship which cannot be justified by the landlord's interests.
+As mentioned, tenants are entitled to submit a request for extension of the lease term to the judge if the termination would cause undue hardship which cannot be justified by the landlord's interests.
 The maximum extension for commercial leases is six years.

-Default in the payment of rent entitles a landlord to terminate a lease.
-However, the landlord must first grant a deadline of a minimum of 30 days for payment, combined with the announcement of termination in case of further default, and may then terminate the lease with a notice period of another 30 days.
-The landlord may also terminate the lease if the tenant becomes insolvent (see above 6.15 Effect of Tenant's Insolvency).
+Default in the payment of rent entitles the landlord to terminate the lease.
+However, the landlord must first grant a deadline for payment of a minimum of 30 days, combined with the announcement of termination in case of further default, and may then terminate the lease with a notice period of another 30 days.
+The landlord may also terminate the lease if the tenant becomes insolvent (see above 6.15 Forms of Security to Protect Against Failure of Tenant to Meet Obligations).

-A tenant may terminate a lease if the landlord does not hand over the leased premises at the time agreed upon, or if, at the handover, the premises have defects that significantly impair the suitability for the intended use.
+The tenant may terminate the lease if the landlord does not hand over the leased premises at the time agreed upon, or if, at the handover, the premises have defects that significantly impair their suitability for the intended use.
 During the lease, the tenant may give notice with immediate effect if the landlord is notified about such a defect and fails to remedy the defect within an adequate period of time.

-In addition, both a landlord and a tenant may terminate a lease for valid reasons that make it impossible to continue the lease.
+In addition, both the landlord and the tenant may terminate the lease for valid reasons that make it impossible to continue the lease.

-6.19 Forced Eviction
+6.18 Forced Eviction

-Tenants can be forced to leave - see 6.18 Right to Terminate Lease.
-The duration of the process depends on court instances and can take several months or years.
+Tenants can be forced to leave - see 6.17 Right to Terminate Lease.
+The duration of the process depends on the court instances and can take several months or years.

-6.20 Termination by Third Party
+6.19 Termination by Third Party

-A lease can be terminated as per the next possible termination date by the new owner of a property if he can prove urgent need for him or his family.
+A lease can be terminated as per the next possible termination date by the new owner of the property if he can prove urgent need for him or his family.
 Government or other authorities cannot terminate private leases.